USACE/hms-runner/README.md

 A lightweight hms-runner for cloud wat (or cloud compute: `cc`)

-This library uses the [cc-java-sdk](https://github.com/USACE/cc-java-sdk) to read from a `payload` file stored in the bucket specified by `CC_AWS_S3_BUCKET` at the path `$CC_ROOT/$CC_MANIFEST_ID/payload`.
+This library uses the [cc-java-sdk](https://github.com/USACE/cc-java-sdk) (see Note in Getting Started below) to read from a `payload` file stored in the bucket specified by `CC_AWS_S3_BUCKET` at the path `$CC_ROOT/$CC_MANIFEST_ID/payload`.
 In general, the `payload` provides a structured and consistent serialization of required data that CC can provide to plugins.
 In this case, the `payload` contains information for hms-runner to perform various `actions`.

 This library provides tools for running hms in a containerized environment with the following `Actions`: